fdiengott/portfolio-svelte/src/routes/blogs/articles/tokens-are-a-commodity-sort-of.md

 Though I think it is, in part, true, I don't buy the whole argument.
 The reality I've come to is a little more nuanced.
 Overall I think there are two classifications of tokens, which I will refer to as Class A and Class B. Class B tokens are more easily producible by open source models and one wouldn't really care which model supplies those tokens.
 Class A tokens on the other hand require top of the line models which can't be substituted by open source models.
 I'll go into a bit more detail below about each, but Class B tokens are a commodity and follow the rules of other historic commodities, whereas Class A tokens do not.

-## Commodity tokens, for real
+## Commodity Tokens, For Real

 Some tasks don't require the best model.
 They just require a model that is good enough.
 Each of these tasks is specification-complete, meaning the solution is knowable and describable before the output is produced.
 Example: transcription.
 I could give any model an audio clip and tell it to extract the text.
 I don't care if it's the highest quality model or the lowest, as long as I get the right text output.
 Because I'll take any model that gets the right answer, I'll go for the cheapest model.
 The model that sells tokens at marginal cost.
 At this point that is most likely the open source models, which are good enough for this sort of task (whisper in this case).
-Then the cost is basically just the cost of compute locally on device or in the cloud.
+Then the cost is basically just the cost of compute on-device or in the cloud.

 I believe this argument, that there is a class of AI uses which don't require differentiated models.